-We have demonstrated continually over the years that 20 minute teaching of 3 simple patterns, to a body of Peer Teachers, is sufficient to engage these Student Peer Teachers; to then teach others.
+We have demonstrated continually over the years that 20 minutes of teaching 3 simple patterns to a body of Peer Teachers, is sufficient to engage these Student Peer Teachers; to then teach others.

 You are welcome to send us feed back toward the embellishment of this open source curriculum.